ElectronVector/tiva-blinky/README.md

 Run a single test with `ceedling test:<module>`, e.g. `ceedling test:led`.

+Build the application for the target with: `ceedling release`.

 Load the app on the board with: `ceedling load`.
 The load command also builds the application if necessary.
-Just build the application with: `ceedling release`.